khalid-hussain/shaheen/chap4.md

 warriors and return.
-Although Abu Dawood had gained his trust a little after telling him a concocted story, he was not inclined to allow any stranger on his side of the border without a written recommendation from Al-Zeghel or Moosa.
+Although Abu Dawood had gained his trust a little after telling him a concocted story, he was not inclined to allow any stranger on his side of the border without a written recommendation from Al-Zeghel or Musa.
 This is the reason he had called Bashir Bin Hassan here from the forest instead of taking Rabia to his residence for treatment.

 Apart from her father, who had married a Christian girl a year after the